Divine Prescriptions

 Mondays are dedicated to the reading of the Hebrew Prophets.

-In the season of Easter this year we read Ezekiel 33–48.
+In the Easter Season this year we read Ezekiel 33—48.

 What are “Bible Breaths”?
 Learn More…